Messinavu10/usd-capstone-transact/README.md

 * [Initializing a confidential client app with MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/initialize-confidential-client-application.md)
 * [MSAL Node Configuration options](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/configuration.md)
 * [Scenario: A web app that calls web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-web-app-call-api-overview)

+---

+# Scenario

+## As an issuer (For example: USD)

+- USD administrator department go on Transact App and register a new organization issuer as USD
+- Next, it will pull out its own existing student database, and register each student under its organization
+- Once issue the credential, it can't be deleted, but it can have an expiration date

+## As a holder (For example: student)

+- Once he/she gets the credential from the issuer, he/she can access it by logging in to Transact Account and show it to the verifier.

+## As a verifier (For example: USD sports ticketing office)

+- Verifier are able to scan the QR code of any credential holder, and it will show whether the holder is a valid USD student.